Frequently asked questions

 How long does therapy typically last?

-I offer both short-term therapy (usually 3–6 months) and open-ended therapy for adults.
+I offer both short-term therapy (between 6-12 sessions) and open-ended therapy for adults.
 The duration depends on your needs and what you hope to explore together.
 Some people come for a specific issue, while others engage in longer-term work.
 We can discuss this during your first session.

 Is everything we discuss confidential?